MayBeManik/Python_Practice/README.md

 # Python_Practice
-Here are all my Python Coding Practices
+Here are all my Python Coding Practices.
+These codes are from my initial days of practicing python.